ncklinux/LocalPythonCMS/README.md

 ## Motivation

-Having a local CMS that publishes only the content you choose, on a remote server (securely via SSH and Ed25519 key pairs) is great for many reasons, for example maintainability!
+Having a local CMS that publishes only the content you choose, on a remote server (securely via [SSH](https://www.openssh.com) and [Ed25519](https://ed25519.cr.yp.to/) elliptic curve signature key pair) is great for many reasons, for example maintainability!
 Being able to update the CMS without hassle and system and network administration knowledge (just like updating your web browser) makes it fun :wink:

 Most importantly, you own your data, locally!
 Keeping your data stored on your local computer :computer: (including backups) makes it safe :lock: by default!
 Simply because, there is no reason to store sensitive data on a remote server and leave them there, without that data even needing (in most times) to be called and used on the websites.